biammsilva/vehicles-location-frontend/README.md

 ## Development server

+Run `npm install` to install de dependencies

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Using the docker:

+    docker-compose up --build

 ## Build